Miloš Obilić: Literary sources

 Since about the late 15th century, Greek sources also begin to record the event.
 The Athenian scholar Laonicus Chalcocondyles (d. c.
 1490) claims to draw on Greek traditions when he refers to Murad's killer as Miloes, "a man of noble birth [... who] voluntarily decided to accomplish the heroic act of assassination.
 He requested what he needed from Prince Lazar, and then rode off to Murad's camp with the intention of presenting himself as a deserter.
 Murad, who was standing in the midst of his troops before the battle, was eager to receive the deserter.
 Miloes reached the Sultan and his bodyguards, turned his spear against Murad, and killed him."
 Writing in the second half of the same century, Michael Doukas regarded the story as worthy of inclusion in his Historia Byzantina.
 He relates how the young nobleman pretended to desert the battle, was captured by the Turks and professing to know the key to victory, managed to gain access to Murad and kill him.

 In 1976, Miodrag Popović suggested that the narrative elements of secrecy and stratagem in the Serbian tradition were all introduced from Turkish sources, seeking to defame the capabilities of their Christian opponents by attributing the death of the Murat to "devious" methods.
 Thomas A. Emmert agrees with him.

 Emmert says that Turkish sources mentioned the assassination several times, while Western and Serbian sources didn't mention it until much later.
 He thinks that Serbians knew about the assassination, but decided not to mention it in their first accounts for unknown reasons.

-In 1512 Ottoman historian Mehmed Nesri wrote a detailed account of the battle that became the source for later Ottoman and Western descriptions of the battle.
+In 1512, Ottoman historian Mehmed Nesri wrote a detailed account of the battle that became the source for later Ottoman and Western descriptions of the battle.
 Nesri's account took several elements from popular Serbian tradition, and described the assassination in a way which reflected negatively on the perpetrators.

+There is no evidence about the knight's origin; theories that the legend was based on a Serb, Albanian or Hungarian knight have been put forward.